The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Cons

-The entire bike weighs about 32 lb (about 14.5 kg), which is not the lowest weight, making the bike durable and suitable even for heavier riders.
+The entire bike weighs about 32 lb (about 14.5 kg), which is not the lowest weight, but it is durable and suitable even for heavier riders.

-With the Shimano drivetrain (21-gears), you can ride uphill sections, flats, or downhills.
+The Shimano drivetrain (21 gears) allows you to ride uphill sections, flats, or downhills.
 You will always find the right gear to fit your preferred cadence.
-The shifting is quick, precise, and works seamlessly.
+The shifting is quick, precise, and seamless.

 For those who enjoy riding in terrain, the 63 mm travel Suntour suspension fork will absorb bumps, making your ride more comfortable.
 This is one of the biggest differences from CTY 1.2.